Magnetic Softener Installation

 Then put the back half on, if your pipe is over 3/4″ in diameter the 2nd set of nuts will keep the units apart and let you slowly lower the back down to the pipe.
 Take your time because these can pinch.

 Put Wingnuts Back On

-Once the back unit is touching the pipe, use the wing nuts to lock the plates in position – just finger tight.
-Make sure the pipe is centered between the magnets.
+Once the back unit is touching the pipe, use the wing nuts to lock the plates in position.
+Only finger tighten.
+Make sure the pipe is centered between the magnets as shown here.

 Galvanized Pipe Note

-If you have galvanized pipe, you need to replace a 2-3 foot section of it with copper or PVC pipe to mount the devices on.
-Galvanized pipe will cause the magnetic force to spread along the pipe, so we can’t recommend installing our units on it.
+If you have galvanized pipe, you need to replace a 2-3 foot section of it.
+Use copper or PVC pipe in that section to mount the devices on.
+Galvanized pipe will cause the magnetic field to spread along the pipe.
+So we can’t recommend installing our units on it.

 Hot Water Tank Booster

-One softener is installed on the output line of the hot water tank.
-If both pipes on the top of the tank feel the same temperature, run the hot water at any sink for a minute, now the output line should be very warm.
-This will regenerate the magnetic conditioning force that has been reduced due to heat and time in the hot water tank.
-Each tank (if you have more than 1) needs one.
+Now the output line should be very warm.
+This will regenerate the magnetic conditioning force that has been reduced due to heat and time in the tank.
+Each tank (if you have more than 1 hot water tank) needs a unit.